SekSpekGui/SekSpekGui/README.md

 <h1>Hi, I'm John!  <br/><a <a href="https://www.linkedin.com/in/john-poka/">Cybersecurity Professional</a>

 ## Summary
-I am a security analyst with a profound interest in investigating and then utilizing various tools to solve complex problems while keeping security at the forefront.
+I am a security engineer with a profound interest in investigating and then utilizing various tools to solve complex problems while keeping security at the forefront.

 ## Objective
 I developed a passion for cybersecurity .....